Sid the Science Kid: Sid the Science Kid: The Movie (2013)

-A TV movie titled Sid the Science Kid: The Movie premiered on PBS Kids on March 25, 2013.
-It featured the original voice cast of the show, with special guest voice Christopher Lloyd as Dr. Bonanodon.
-In the movie, Sid and his friends enter a contest and win a trip to a new science museum in town.
-Sid and Gabriela won the contest and are allowed inside the museum before it officially opens to the public.
-Along the way, they meet some new friends; such as Yang Yang, Niu Niu, and BobbyBot.
+Sid the Science Kid: The Movie is an animated film premiered on PBS Kids on March 25, 2013 (the same day that reruns of the show were added to sister network, PBS Kids Sprout).
+It featured the original voice cast of the series alongside special guest voice Christopher Lloyd as Dr. Bonanodon.

+In the film, Sid and his friends enter a contest and win a trip to a new science museum in town.
+Sid and Gabriela win the contest and are allowed inside the museum before it officially opens to the public.
+Along the way, they meet some new friends; such as Yangyang, Niuniu, and BobbyBot.
 However, BobbyBot malfunctions, causing the museum to be in total chaos and havoc, putting the grand opening of the museum in jeopardy.
 It's up to Sid and his friends to save the museum before it opens up.
 This also serves as the series finale of Sid the Science Kid.